OpenDataScotland/jkan/_datasets/Renfrewshire Council - Community Councils 2017.md

 license: ''
 maintainer: Renfrewshire Council
 maintainer_email: someone@example.com
-notes: 'Community Councils within Renfrewshire.
-Community Councils play an active role in expressing the views and concerns of local people within their area on a wide range of issues of public interest.The layer includes population figures. '
+notes: <p>Community Councils within Renfrewshire.
+Community Councils play an active role in expressing the views and concerns of local people within their area on a wide range of issues of public interest.The layer includes population figures. </p>
 organization: Renfrewshire Council
 resources:
 - format: html